CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - **What are the test types for?** acceptance and integration for regression, unit useless
 - **How much do you test?** Test only what's valuable
 - **What process do I go through to achieve this?** Write the code, then write the regression test
+- How much code do you write at first?
+All of it.
 - Dependencies?
 The real thing
 - How do you verify?
 Check output on screen or in DB
 - No refactoring or code reuse.
 He explicitly advocates against architecting for code reuse, i.e. command-line or APIs